4 Things to Do in The Outer Banks

 and to make you laugh when one of you potentially falls off.

-Near Kitty Hawk, there are tons of these.
+Near Kitty Hawk, there are tons of Go-Kart tracks.
 We weren’t sure why, but we took advantage.

 Many of them also have arcade holes, and my family tends to be a fan of those.